National Early Music Association

-The National Early Music Association (NEMA) of the UK was founded in 1981.
+The National Early Music Association (NEMA) of the United Kingdom was founded in 1981.
 Its declared aims are "to bring together all concerned with early music and to forge links with other early music organisations in the UK and around the world".
 Francis Knights is Chairman and the management is in the hands of an elected Council.
 Several eminent musicians have chaired the Association in the past, including Christopher Page, Peter Holman (currently President) and the late Clifford Bartlett.